CasparKielwein/Aaargh/Backgrounds.md

 Each background provides a set of skills and tool proficiencies.
 Your hero also has made some allies and enemies.

+1. Commoner
+2. Criminal
+3. Noble
+4. Rough Childhood
+5. Acolyte
+6. Soldier
+7. Guild Artisan
+8. Outlander

 ### Commoner
 Your character lived a simple life among the countless farmers that populate rural areas of the known world until they became an unlikely hero.

 __Tool Proficiencies:__ One Tool of your choice
-__Skill Proficiencies:__ Survival, and Athletics or Streetwise
+__Skill Proficiencies:__ Survival, Athletics, or Streetwise
 __Equipment:__
 * Simple clothes
 * A riding horse or a cart and a mule